From BR Bullpen

 Dustin Michael Hermanson

 - High School Kenton Ridge High School

 - Born December 21, 1972 in Springfield, OH USA

 Biographical Information

 Dustin Hermanson pitched 12 seasons in the major leagues, appearing both as a starter and as a reliever.
-As a starter, he was seventh in ERA in the 1998 National League, while as a reliever he had 34 saves for the 2005 White Sox who went on to win the 2005 World Series.
+As a starter, he was seventh in ERA in the National League with the Montreal Expos in 1998, while as a reliever he had 34 saves for the Chicago White Sox in 2005, a team that went on to win the 2005 World Series.
 In his major league career, Hermanson had 73 victories to go along with 56 saves.

 He was a member of Team USA in the 1993 Intercontinental Cup.
 As the US closer, he had two saves in four games, allowing one hit and two walks in 3 2/3 shutout innings while fanning three.
 He led the tournament in saves.
 The US won a Silver Medal though Hermanson did not pitch in either the semifinal or Gold Medal Game.

-Through 2008, there has been no other major league player with the last name Hermanson, although contemporary Chad Hermansen has a very similar last name.
+Through 2008, there has been no other major league player with the last name Hermanson, although contemporary Chad Hermansen had a very similar last name.

 Notable Achievements